nachocaru/xaprb.com/content/blog/2006-10-09-how-to-find-duplicate-rows-with-sql.md

 Nothing found all the duplicates, though.
 What I think made it most frustrating is that it partially worked, making the person think it was almost the right query&#8230; perhaps just another variation would get it&#8230;

-In fact, it&#8217;s **impossible** to do with this type of simple `GROUP BY` query.
+In fact, it's **impossible** to do with this type of simple `GROUP BY` query.
 Why is this?
-It&#8217;s because when you group by one column, you distribute like values of the *other* column across multiple groups.
+It's because when you group by one column, you distribute like values of the *other* column across multiple groups.
 You can see this visually by ordering by those columns, which is what grouping does.
 First, order by column `b` and see how they are grouped:

 <table class="collapsed borders">
   <tr>